assistify/rcapps-gitlab/README.md

 and get informed in their chat about newly pushed code or the status of their builds (GitLab-CI)

 ## Build & Deploy

+### Preconditions

+1. Activate the App Framework and development mode
+In order to use Apps in Rocket.Chat, you have to activate the App Framework.
+The "Development mode" allows the installation of Apps that are not from the Rocket.Chat's Marketplace.
+Therefore goto to the Rocket.Chat Admin -> Settings -> General -> Apps and enable both options "App Framework" and "development mode".

+2. Install "Rocket.Chat Apps CLI"
 In order to make a deployable Rocket.Chat app from this repository, you need to install the "Rocket.Chat Apps CLI" first.
 See https://github.com/RocketChat/Rocket.Chat.Apps-cli for installation details.

+### Install the App

 After the RC Apps CLI has been installed on your computer, checkout this repository and run `rc-apps package` in order to generate a packaged app file (zip) which can be installed.
 Use the `rc-apps deploy` command: this will do what `package` does but will then ask you for your server url, username, and password to deploy it for you

 ```
 git clone https://github.com/assistify/rcapps-gitlab.git